microsoft/code-with-engineering-playbook/docs/code-reviews/faq.md

 ## What makes a code review different from a PR?

-A pull request is a way to notify a feature is finished and can be merged into the master branch.
-A code review is having someone go over the code in the pull request and validate it before it is merged.
+A pull request (PR) is a way to notify a task is finished and ready to be merged into the main working branch (source of truth).
+A code review is having someone go over the code in a PR and validate it before it is merged, but, in general, code reviews can take place outside PRs too.

 | Code Review | Pull Request |
 --- | ---